 Treatment for Stage 4 Emphysema

 People with stage 4 emphysema have many options to improve their quality of life.
 The Lung Institute offers two adult cellular therapies: bone marrow cellular therapy and venous (blood-derived) cellular therapy.
 The venous therapy can be performed on its own when needed.
-During these therapies, the adult stem cells go through a specific process to target the damaged tissue.
+During these therapies, the adult cells go through a specific process to target the damaged tissue.

 Adult cells can be utilized in any organ in the body since cells are able to mimic any possible differentiated cells.
 Since they are capable of self-renewing indefinitely, they can divide many times and can specialize to promote the healing of organs, such as lungs, while still sustaining the original cell.

 Stage 4 Emphysema: The Cellular Therapy Process

-The stem cells are extracted from the patient’s body either bone marrow or blood depending on the case.
+The cells are extracted from the patient’s body either bone marrow or blood depending on the case.
 The cells are isolated by a trained professional in a clinical setting.
-The adult stem cells are quickly returned to the patient intravenously.
+The adult cells are quickly returned to the patient intravenously.
 Now, the cells will begin to promote the healing of lung tissue.
 With their ability to continually replicate, the lungs may grow stronger, and patients are able to breathe easier and live better.